Managing clusters using the CLI

 biganimal cluster pause {--id | --provider --region --name}

-If id of the cluster isn't known then use --provider --region --name to identify the cluster.
+If you don't know the id of the cluster, use --provider --region --name to identify the cluster.

 biganimal cluster pause --id p-c5fh47nf

-Pausing a cluster using name, provider, and region:
+To pause a cluster using the name, provider, and region:

 biganimal cluster pause